Matthew T. Mangino: Crime rates fall, reform amps up

-The FBI recently announced that violent crime fell 3.9% in 2018.
+The FBI recently announced that violent crime fell 3.9 percent in 2018.
 The numbers are recorded by police departments across the country and compiled annually by the FBI.
 The violent crime rate in the United States has been cut nearly in half in the last 25 years.

 In 2015 and 2016 there was an uptick in violence as recorded by the FBI.
 Some feared that the increase was a harbinger of more dangerous times.
 The latest data puts that fear to rest.